Mike Miller Classic

 - His foundation host annual events to encourage kids to enjoy a healthy lifestyle, and provides aid to disadvantaged

-and disabled children in the state of Tennessee, his home state of South Dakota, and Florida where he attended college and currently plays for the Miami Heat.
+and disabled children in the state of Tennessee, his home state of South Dakota, and Florida where he attended college.

 - His high school home court was named The Corn Palace, complete with corn murals on the outside that are completely stripped down each year and changed